Applying for a Research Grant

 • No longer any ability to amend and resubmit applications which are returned for non-compliance reasons;

-Researchers planning UKRI applications: Researchers can create their own accounts on the Funding Service by following the ‘Start Application’ button located on the page where the opportunity is listed.
+Researchers planning UKRI applications: researchers should register on the UKRI Funding Service by following the ‘Start Application’ button located on the page where the opportunity is listed.
 However we recommend only starting an application when you are certain of the deadline you plan to apply to as you will not be able to save your application and submit to a later call.

 The usual requirements to follow the applicable School’s Intention to Submit (ITS) / Supporting Grant Application (SGA) process still apply and applications must be costed and collect internal approvals in Worktribe before submission.